 In awarding the Diploma the Senate will take into account the results obtained in all the term examinations throughout the entire course in addition to any final examination which may be imposed.
-Students not reaching a satisfactory standard in all the subjects taken will be disqualified.
-For other conditions see pages 193 and 288.
-Examination Fee, £1.
+For other conditions see pages 290-1.

 Students already holding a University degree or otherwise bringing forward satisfactory evidence of previous scientific training, may upon application, be admitted to the Diploma upon a shortened period of study.